TomPace101/nanopore_diffusion/new_notes.md

 Maybe we even need a way to compare yaml files other than just bytewise.
 For example, compare floats to a limited precision.

+_TODO_ the homogenization simulation requests don't have no property schema, and an incomplete docstring

 _ISSUE_ the mpi test won't work if the output isn't cleaned up first, because it just keeps appending.

 _ISSUE_ output pvd files are cleaned, but their corresponding vtu files are not This is because the request doesn't know about these files.
 Maybe we need a way to let cleanup know that pvd files could have multiple vtu files to go along with them.

+_ISSUE_ we really should combine the 2D and 3D homogenization files once we get them working, to reduce duplicated code The PeriodicBoundary classes will have to stay separate.
+This requires a way to identify the dimensionality of a mesh.
+We could put it in the mesh metadata.

 _TODO_ should attribute paths be moved up to request itself?
+It could be useful in collection, too, actually, so maybe it should be its own module.
+This gets back to the idea of "memory locators".
 Maybe we need better names than get_nested and set_nested.
 Maybe we need a better name than "attrpath" ("attribute path").
 For one thing, that makes it sound like its a filesystem path.